Stretching before practice or a match is super common.

 The researchers used these conclusions to state that, according to their findings, it does not seem beneficial for the subjects to static stretch before activities where upper body max strength was needed for success.

-Here are some quotes from the meta-analysis in reference 2:
+Here are some key points from the meta-analysis in reference 2:

-This paper searched for and found a potential 4,559 possible articles and studies to include in the analysis and 106 of the found papers met the inclusion criteria (pre-exercise static stretching).
+The authors found a potential 4,559 possible articles and studies to include in the analysis.
+106 of the found papers met the inclusion criteria (pre-exercise static stretching).

 Short static stretching (less than 45 seconds) was shown to have minimal effects on strength, power, and speed when used in a pre-activity routine.
 However, longer stretches (held for more than a minute) were shown to cause a “small to moderate” decrease in performance output.